LionsAd/cmk/README.md

 ### Notes

 * Just enabling a module with CMK exports does nothing for things that already exist in the database.
 * It is needed to explicitly _revert_ the module or some components of it. (e.g. field\_base, field\_instance)
 * This is done to give the developer control over the process of what to revert when.

+### Options

+* You can add --status=code,db,overridden or --status=c,d,o to filter the list by status, e.g. --status=d.

+This is useful when you want to export all non-exported exportables to a module, potentially filtered by type.

 ## Drush commands